The Mean field equation on the Tate curve: Mean field equation on the finite quotient

 \subsection{Uniqueness of the solution}

 In this part, we discuss the uniqueness of the solution.
-Numerical experiments indicates that for large $\rho$, solutions may not unique, and we can get some solutions that break the properties of radial symmetric.
-Then by Lemma \ref{lem3_4} and Lemma \ref{lem3_5}, we can construct many non-radial symmetric solutions.
-A natural question is whether uniqueness holds under the conditions of $\rho$ guaranteeing radial symmetric of the solution.
-The answer is affirmative with a slighter stricter condition on $\rho$.
+Numerical experiments indicate that for large $\rho$, solutions may not unique, and radial symmetry may be broken.
+Then by Lemma \ref{lem:central_symmetric} and Lemma \ref{lem:cyclic_symmetric}, we can construct many non-radially symmetric solutions.
+Besides, the monotonicity of the solutions may not be ensured for large $\rho$.
+For instance, if we take $p=3$, $m=1$, $d=2$, $\rho=5$ and $y=1$, then there exists non-monotone solution $\boldsymbol{u}_{nmon}$ and non-radially symmetric solution $\boldsymbol{u}_{nrad}$, see in Table \ref{tab:nmon_and_nrad_solution}.